 Once you select the car you want to buy based on your requirements, the next most important thing is to select your lender.
-The car loan industry comprises a huge number of banks and NBFCs that provide highly competitive offers for the buyers.
+The car loan industry comprises a huge number of banks and NBFCs that provide highly competitive offers for buyers.
 If you research properly and perform a comparative analysis of offers documents of various institutions, you can easily zero in on the best lender as per your requirements.
-You can also visit the bank’s branch and negotiate for the lower rate of interest.
+You can also visit the bank’s branch and negotiate for a lower rate of interest.

 Tip: NBFCs offer relatively lower interest rates than major banks.